-Let’s consider 4 additional insurance options that you can add to extend the coverage that your Roofers Insurance portfolio provides.
+Let’s consider 4 additional insurance options that you can add to extend the coverage that your Roofers Insurance program prtfolio provides.

 - Commercial Vehicle Insurance.
 You can insure your vehicles with Commercial Vehicle Insurance.
 This will cover your entire fleet used mainly for business purposes.

 - Inland Marine Insurance.
 Roofers often travel between various sites.
 Inland Marine Insurance can protect your tools during these trips.
 This can be either in your vehicle or with a third party.